Working Families Party: Electoral strategy

-Like other minor parties in the state, the WFP benefits from New York's electoral fusion laws that allow the party to support another party's candidate when they feel it aligns with their platform.
-This allows sympathetic voters to support a minor party without feeling like they are "wasting" their vote.
-Usually, the WFP endorses the Democratic Party candidate, but it has occasionally endorsed moderate Republican Party candidates as a strategy for spurring bipartisan action on its policy priorities.
+Like other minor parties in New York, the WFP is enabled by the state's electoral fusion laws to allow the party to support another party's candidate.
+By doing this, the WFP aims to leverage this support to push for candidates to support progressive reforms the party agrees with.

 In some cases, the WFP has put forward its own candidates.
 In the chaotic situation following the 2003 assassination of New York City councilman James E. Davis by political rival Othniel Askew, the slain councilman's brother Geoffrey Davis was chosen to succeed him in the Democratic primary.
-As it became clear that Geoffrey Davis lacked his late brother's political experience, fellow Democrat Letitia James decided to challenge him in the general election on the WFP ticket and won Brooklyn's 35th City Council district as the first third-party candidate elected there in 30 years.
+As it became clear that Geoffrey Davis lacked his late brother's political experience, fellow Democrat Letitia James decided to challenge him in the general election on the WFP ticket and won Brooklyn's 35th City Council district as the first third party candidate elected there in 30 years.
 Despite this success, James switched back to the Democratic Party when she ran successfully for re-election in 2008.

-Some of the party's endorsed candidates include Connecticut Governor Dan Malloy, U.S. Representative Jesús "Chuy" García, US Senators Chris Murphy (CT) and Jeff Merkley (OR), former New York City Mayor Bill de Blasio, former New York Governor Andrew Cuomo, and New York Attorney General Letitia James.
+Some of the party's endorsed candidates include Connecticut governor Dan Malloy, U.S. representative Jesús "Chuy" García, US senators Chris Murphy (CT) and Jeff Merkley (OR), former New York City mayor Bill de Blasio, former New York governor Andrew Cuomo, New York attorney general Letitia James, Chicago mayor Brandon Johnson, and New York City mayor-elect Zohran Mamdani.

 In 2006, the party began ballot access drives in California, Delaware, Massachusetts, Oregon, and South Carolina.

 Edwin Gomes, running in a February 2015 special election for the Connecticut State Senate, became the first candidate in the nation to win a state legislative office running solely as a nominee for the Working Families Party.

-In 2015, NY WFP ran 111 of its candidates, winning 71 local offices.

-In 2015, the WFP endorsed Bernie Sanders in his campaign for U.S. president, its first national endorsement.
+In 2015, the New York WFP ran 111 of its candidates, winning 71 local offices.
+That same year, the WFP endorsed Bernie Sanders in his campaign for U.S. president, its first national endorsement.
 In 2016, after Hillary Clinton became the Democratic nominee, the WFP endorsed her for president.

 In 2017, Joshua M. Hall, running in an April 2017 special election for the Connecticut House of Representatives, became the second candidate in the nation to win a state legislative office running solely as a nominee for the Working Families Party.

 In 2019, the WFP endorsed Elizabeth Warren in her campaign for president of the United States.
 Warren won the endorsement with 60.91% of the vote, compared with 35.82% for runner-up Bernie Sanders.
 The WFP received some criticism for not releasing the individual vote tallies between the party leadership and membership base, each of which accounts for 50% of the vote.
 In the 2016 primary the WFP had endorsed Sanders, one of Warren's opponents in the 2020 primary.
 After Warren dropped out of the race, the WFP endorsed Sanders.